Since its launch in 2001, SharePoint has continued to divide the community.

 Are you looking for a SharePoint alternative?

-The Elcom Digital Transformation Platform is a leading content management system (CMS) built and managed by our own in-house team of technical and creative specialists.
+Built on our own leading content management system (CMS) and managed by our own in-house team of technical and creative specialists.
 You don’t have to rely on third party agencies who may not be up-to-date with the latest product information, or an in-house SharePoint developer who could leave along with valuable technical knowledge about your highly customised solution.

 Elcom is the backbone of over 1000 successful deployments for organisations across all industries including Volkswagen, Target, The Heart Foundation, Dulux and The Office of the Children’s Guardian, to name a few.
-Click here for more information on our leading CMS.
+Click here for more information.